Kate-Willett/HadISDH_Marine_Build/README.md

 ******************************************************************
 Work Done:
+Mar 30th
+[KW]
+Some thoughts on the use of median vs mean
+Essentially we're using the average as a way of smoothing in time and space so ideally it would have influence from all viable values within that time/space period.
+The median might be better when we're first using the raw obs to create the 1x1 3 hrlies because we know that there may be some shockers in there.
+There is NO expectation that the values would be very similar or very different (not necessarily normally distributed) After that, we're averaging already smoothed values but missing data may make our resulting average skewed.
+There IS an expectation that the values would quite different across the diurnal cycle (quite possibly normally distributed) For dailies we could set up specific averaging routines depending on the sampling pattern e.g.,
+      All 8 3hrly 1x1s present = mean(0,3,6,9,12,15,18,21)
+      6 to 7 3hrly 1x1s present = interpolate between missing vals (if 3 to 18hrs missing), repeat 0=3 or 21=18 (if 0 or 21 hrs missing), mean(0,3,6,9,12,15,18,21)
+      5 or fewer 3hrly 1x1s present = mean(mean(0 to 9hrs),mean(12 to 21hrs)) or just mean(0 to 9hrs) or mean(12 to 21hrs) if either one of those results in 0/missing.
+a median of 5 values might give you 3 cool values and 2 warm, the 'average' would then be the cool value with no influence from the warmer daytime value (or vice versa)
+For pentad or monthlies I think the median or mean would be ok - and median might be safer.
+There is NO expectation that the values would be very similar or very different (not necessarily normally distributed) For monthly 5x5s I think we should use the mean to make sure the influence of sparse obs are included.
+There IS an expectation that the values could quite different across a 500km2 area and 1 month (quite possibly, but not necessarily normally distributed)

+RH>100 BUG!!!
+I have found a bug.
+There are many cases of RH>100 in the new_suit..., and therefore the grids - where DPTssat has not been set to 1.
+When calculating RH I was using the rounded (to one decimal place) e but the non-rounded es (and a slightly different check on wet bulb<=0.0.
+I have modified CalcHums.py to now use the non-rounded version of both - they should be identical if AT == DPT.
+This will only have affected RH but for consistency I have now made all conversions go through the non-rounded feed in values - values are only rounded when they are returned to the main program.
+Each equation function now requires DPT, AT and SLP (except for DPD) - and calculates e within.
+This will take a little more time unfortunately but reduces the rounding uncertainty a small amount.

+RECENT ICOADS:
+I'm running this for Jan 2015 with a pointet to the new file directory and names whenever the readyear => 2015.
+This failed after running for 6 hours.
+I don't understand why because the 2015 files are smaller than those for 2014 and all of 2014 (bar December) ran ok.
+I need to dig a little deeper.
+The 2015 files are
+.Z instead of .gz but unzipped ok using gunzip when I tested it.

+I've found a big issue with the climatologies - mid-lats and tropics are far too low in many many cases.
+The grids in the 1x1 3hrlies have too many grids with data present for Dec 1973 - so either this version was created pre-QC-filtering or we're not getting the QC flags right.
+138144 obs in new_suite of which 108986 pass
+QC for AT and DPT combined.
+126105 grids in the 1x1 3hrlies have data present!
+Also there are far too many cases where the gridbox value for both AT and DPT is 0.0 - there are only 112 in the new_suite file but 25512 in the gridded file.
+This could be something to do with the way that the QC mask is applied?

+I should really now look at applying any bias correction that I can - still not heard from David Berry about this.

+Mar 29th
+[KW]
+I have downloaded the 2015 ICOADS data into /project/hadobs2/hadisdh/marine/ICOADS.2.5.1/RECENTICOADS/
+from: /project/mds/ICOADS_2.5_IMMA_FILES/latest/IMMA.2015.MM.Z
+These files can be gunzipped.
+They are almost identical to those at: http://www1.ncdc.noaa.gov/pub/data/icoads2.5/ The NCDC files are IMMA_R2.5P.2015.MM_ENH the 'enhanced' IMMA format These two version are VERY similar - slightly more obs in the inhouse version - ???
+The format is IMMA - so a core of 108 characters (attachment 0) with most of variables and basic info.
+This is then followed by attachment number (i2) and attachment length (i2) and each attachment.
+For Jan 2015 these all have attachment 1 ( 1) which is 65 characters long (65) including the '65'.
+This has the PT in it and some other info.
+They then mostly go straight to attachment 99 (99).
+THERE IS NO UID!!!

+So - my next job is to adapt make_and_full_qc.py to read in this different format for January 2015 onwards.

+Easiest thing to try is just to try and read in the files! so - if 2015 then look for a different file name!

+Meanwhile - Robert has created a gridding routine.
+We explored going from 3hourly 1x1 grids (nearest hour) to 3hrly 1x1 pentad means (>=3 days worth) and then to full pentad means (>= 4 3hrly pentad means worth).
+However, this resulted in fewer grids than if we go from 3hrly 1x1 grids (nearest hour) to daily 1x1 grids (>=4 3hrly grids) to pentad 1x1 grids (>= 3 days worth).
+This could be because ships move - so there are unlikely to be very many obs in a gridbox for each 3 hrly but a day could be made up from the passage of one ship.

+Monthlies were previously made up from pentads means but this leads to some leakage at the ends of months.
+We can build months from 1x1 dailies (>=50% daily 1x1 grids) and then grid a 5x5 monthly if there is at least 1 monthly 1x1 present.
+Better comparison with land!

 Mar 17th
 [KW}
 RD discovered that 197304 has a line that is longer than all of the others 414 characters as opposed to 409.
 A 'wc -L *' shows that this problem is pervasive: